 123. Integrity testing programme, grant of authority to conduct

-(1) The Commission may grant an authority for an officer of the Commission or another person to conduct a programme (an “integrity testing programme”) to test the integrity of any particular public officer or class of public officers.
+(1) The Commission may grant an authority for an officer of the Commission or another person to conduct a programme (an integrity testing programme) to test the integrity of any particular public officer or class of public officers.

 (2) An integrity testing programme may involve an act or omission (by a person who is participating in the programme) that offers a public officer whose integrity is being tested the opportunity to engage in behaviour, whether lawful or unlawful, in contravention of the principles of integrity required of a public officer.